orbingol/NURBS-Python/docs/module_cpgen.rst

 it doesn't have the capabilities of a fully-featured grid generator, but it should be enough to be used side by side with ``BSpline`` and ``NURBS`` modules.

-``CPGen.Grid`` class provides an easy way to generate control point grids for use with :py:class:`.BSpline.Surface` class and ``CPGen.GridWeighted`` does the same for :py:class:`.NURBS.Surface` class.
+:py:class:`.CPGen.Grid` class provides an easy way to generate control point grids for use with :py:class:`.BSpline.Surface` class and :py:class:`.CPGen.GridWeighted` does the same for :py:class:`.NURBS.Surface` class.

 Grid
 ====